atcollab/at/docs/p/howto/Installation.rst

 From PyPI
 ~~~~~~~~~

+PyPI maintains PyAT versions for Linux, MacOS and Windows, and python versions:

+- CPython 3.7, 3.8, 3.9, 3.10, 3.11, 3.12
+- PyPI does not support PyPy, because of the missing numpy and scipy libraries

 Install accelerator-toolbox from PyPI::

    $ pip install accelerator-toolbox

 From conda-forge
 ~~~~~~~~~~~~~~~~

+conda-forge maintains PyAT versions for Linux, MacOS and Windows, and python versions:

+- CPython 3.8, 3.9, 3.10, 3.11, 3.12
+- PyPy 3.9

 PyAT can be installed in a conda environment with::